 However, there’s one more important thing to note: When saving the workbook, Sophia would need to make sure to save it as a .xlsm file.

 Put simply, you need to tell Excel that you want your workbook to host a macro, and using that file format ensures that your workbook is macro-enabled.

 |Test your newly-acquired macro skills by taking this FREE Excel challenge!|

 There you have it—a basic macro to remove some of the drudgery of the repetitive task of formatting cells.

-There’s so much more that Excel macros are capable of and we’ve barely scratched the surface here.
-For example, we could’ve added to this simple macro we built in order to have it automatically find all board members and apply those formatting rules—removing even more of the manual effort required.
+There’s so much more that Excel macros are capable of, and we’ve barely scratched the surface here.
+For example, we could’ve added an automation to the above macro to find all board members and apply those formatting rules—removing even more of the manual effort required.